Lisa Blair is the first woman to sail solo around Antarctica with one stop.

 103 Days, 7 Hours, 21 Minutes, 38 Seconds.

 Total Elasped time:

 183 Days, 7 Hours, 21 Minutes, 38 Seconds.

 Benchmark time is the elasped time of the journey solo below 45 South discounting the time from demasting, Cape Town repairs and restarting the clock when Lisa sailed accross track again at the position of demasting.

-Total Elasped time is the time between departing Albany and returning to Albany inculding all the time for repairs in Cape Town.
+Total Elasped time is the time between departing Albany and returning to Albany including all the time for repairs in Cape Town.

 Lisa then self-treated for hyperthermia and limped her way north to Cape Town under an active Pan Pan.
-Lisa was rendered fuel from a container ship however during the dramatic ordeal of the fuel transfer a collision between the 80 000 Ton container ship and Lisa's little 10 Ton yacht occurred.
+Lisa was rendered fuel from a container ship however during the dramatic ordeal of the fuel transfer a collision between the 80,000 Tonne container ship and Lisa's little 11 Tonne yacht occurred.
 Lisa again was able to save her yacht and continue north to Cape Town.
 She built a jury rig using her boom and safely arrived into port after 81 days solo at sea.

-Lisa then underwent repairs and after a further 2 months on land was able to re-commence her voyage south again.
+'Climate Action Now' underwent repairs and after a further 2 months on land Lisa was able to re-commence her voyage south again.
 Lisa crossed her position of demasting and sailed the last leg of the journey home during the Southern Ocean winter safely arriving home to a hero’s welcome.

-Lisa completed her circumnavigaiton between the latitudes of 45 South and 60 South in the Southern Ocean and crossed all trackes below 45 South.
+Lisa completed her circumnavigaiton between the latitudes of 45 Degrees South and 60 Degrees South in the Southern Ocean and crossed all trackes below 45 Degrees South.